Graduate Students

 Grace Walls

-Grace Walls is a first year PhD student in the St. FX and Memorial University joint program looking to unravel the mysteries of lobster foraging ecology.
+Grace Walls is a third year PhD student in the St. FX and Memorial University joint program looking to unravel the mysteries of lobster foraging ecology.
 She completed her B.S. in Biology with minors in Natural Resource Conservation and Psychology from University of Massachusetts at Amherst in 2013.
 From there she developed 6 different marine education programs for different NPOs and school systems of her native Cape Cod.
 Drawn to research, she went aboard the NOAAS Henry B. Bigelow which started off the adventure of hundreds of sea days spent on both fishing and research vessels around the globe.
 The majority of her time was spent with the Alaskan fishing fleets based the Aleutian Islands, sailing in the Bering Sea and the Gulf of Alaska.
 Migrating to the Baltic Sea for her masters in Biological Oceanography her thesis monitored the effects of changing environmental conditions on plastic ingestion and feeding ecology of benthopelagic fish.
-Now switching gears once again and settling benthically to work with invertebrates, Grace is excited to see where the next 4 years will bring her.
+Switching gears once again and settling benthically to work with invertebrates, Grace completed her thesis field work in 2022 and is currently in the process of analyzing our >6500-hour lobster foraging dataset.